tugberkgoc/foundation-notes/02 HTTP.md

 Make sure the server is still running and use the [Chrome web browser](https://www.google.com/chrome/) to access the root URL `/`.

-1. Open the [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools/) by clicking on the _customise and control Google Chrome tools_ button (the three dots to the extreme right of the address bar).
-2. Choose **More tools** from the menu and then **Developer tools** from the submenu.
+1. Open the [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools/) by clicking on the _Customise and control Chrome_ button (the three dots to the extreme right of the address bar), choosing **More tools** from the menu and then **Developer tools** from the submenu.
-3. Locate the **Network** tab in the Chrome developer tools.
+2. Locate the **Network** tab in the Chrome developer tools.
-4. Reload the web page.
+3. Reload the web page.
 (Press F5)
-5. You should now see the resource sent in the HTTP response together with some data dealing with response times.
+4. You should now see the resource sent in the HTTP response together with some data dealing with response times.
-6. Click on the file name (as shown) to display the HTTP headers.
+5. Click on the file name (as shown) to display the HTTP headers.

 ![how to show the headers in Chrome](exercises/.images/chrome_02.png)